tizriverwind/MediMemo/README.md

 1. CREATE
    - Whenever a user click on a date on the calander a form pops up for new appointment details.
 When submitted, a new appointment is craeted and added to "appointment" collection in data base.
 2. READ
-   - On the schedualing page, all the data shown is fetched from collection named "appointments" in database.
+   - On the scheduling page, all the data shown is fetched from collection named "appointments" in database.
 3. UPDATE
    - The "update" button (found on each appointment card) lets you update the appointment details.
 The update also updates the appointment collection in database.
 4. DELETE